sheldonh/magic_options/README.md

 -------------

-MagicOptions is a ruby module that provides mechanisms for splatting an options hash into an object's instance variables.
+MagicOptions is a ruby module that provides mechanisms for splatting an options hash into an object's instance variables, typically during object initialization.
 Each key is taken as the name of an instance variable, to which the associated value is assigned.

 Version 1.0.0 broke compatibility with previous versions, in the interests of being useful in subclasses and in initializers that take